Baseflow/XamarinMediaManager/README.md

 ```

 When tapping the notification, it will launch your activity with an intent.
 In most cases, you probably want to set `LaunchMode` on your `Activity` to `SingleTop`.
 That should bring your app back into focus when tapped.
+[You can read more about it here](https://developer.android.com/guide/topics/manifest/activity-element.html#lmode)

 ```csharp
 [Activity(LaunchMode = LaunchMode.SingleTop)]